MichelleHaase/CS50p_x/notes_CS50x.md

 }
 ```
 * Scope: context in which Vars exist
+* * Vars declared globally can be accessed and changed by any function even if they dont return a value
 * constant vars "const int Var", they are read only vars that can not be changed once declared
 * do while for while with at least one